stschubert/VPR_Tutorial/README.md

+# Hubble Violations Through Time (VTT) Visual Place Recognition (VPR)

+Work in progress repo repurposing the VPR repo for violations through time.
+This repo is in active development so some things wont work.

+## Overview
+### Installing dependencies

+For now I cannot get the pip requirements to work (faiss does not install correctly) so I am using the default conda environment:
+* Install conda
+* Run `conda env create --name vpr --file=.devcontainer/environment.yml`
+* Then activate the environment: `conda activate vpr`

+### Running on our data
+Please generate the VTT dataset using the scripts located here: [violations through time](https://github.com/HackPartners/htt_dataset_processing), and copy the output directory `image_dataset` into this repo.

+Then:
+* Generate the dataset in the formats for VTT by running `python3 generate_hubble_vpr_dataset.py`.
+This will create a new directory `images/HTT_example` containing distinct datasets for each violation type comparing a scan with its previous scan from a different batch
+* To run on one dataset run hubble_baseline_demo.py with the following prameters `python3 hubble_baseline_demo.py --descriptor [Feature descriptor to use] --dataset [Dataset to run on (Leave out images/HTT_example in string)] --output [Optional: output dir (defaults to results)]`
+* To run on all datasets use the helper bash script supplied: `bash run_baseline.bash`

+### Optional filters (WIP)

+* `--iou [Float]`:  Minimum IoU between violation bounding boxes.
+Any below will be disregarded as matches (This does not work very well in practice)
+* `--distance [Float]`: Maximum distance (in km) that a query violation can be from the one being considered as a match.
+Any further away than this will be disregarded (This works as well as our GPS data allows)
+* WIP: `--local_descriptor [Option of featire extractor] (Only HDF-DELF implemented at this time)`: Run a second stage feature extractor on violation bounding boxes.
+The outputs will then ensure that the global features and local violation features are above a matching threshold to be considered.
+(This is getting some stage results, potentially as bounding boxes are different sizes but also as distance thresholding can be a little tricky.
+Left partially implemented for now)
+* WIP: `--local_descriptor_normalised [Option of featire extractor] (Only HDF-DELF implemented at this time)`: Same as above but it finds the largest bounding box between each violation being considered for matching and uses this for generating local features.
+This has only been partially implemented at this point, still needs work

+Old readme:
 # Visual Place Recognition: A Tutorial
 Work in progress: This repository provides the example code from <a href="https://doi.org/10.1109/MRA.2023.3310859">our paper "Visual Place Recognition: A Tutorial"</a>.
 The code performs VPR on the GardensPoint day_right--night_right dataset.
 Output is a plotted pr-curve, matching decisions, two examples for a true-positive and a false-positive matching, and the AUC performance, as shown below.